Ocram95/pcap_injector/README.md

 - payload.db. contains several samples of malicious payloads (both obfuscated and clean) that can be injected in the .pcap for simulating a multi-stage loading architecture.

-Commands and payload are took from [FCL](https://github.com/chenerlich/FCL) repository.
+Commands and payloads are took from [FCL](https://github.com/chenerlich/FCL) repository.

 # Dependencies
 Two libraries are necessary to work with pcapStego.